-However, Certificates that contain a Universally Unique Identifier ("UUID") in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP, etc.).
+However, PIV-I Certificates shall not contain the card serial number in any extension distributed via publicl accessible repositories (e.g., LDAP, HTTP, etc.).

 3 IDENTIFICATION AND AUTHENTICATION

 3.1 Naming

 3.1.1 Types of Names

 A CA shall only generate and sign Certificates that contain a non-null subjectDN complying with the X.500 standard.
 Certificates may also include other name forms in the subject alternative name forms field provided the field is marked as non-critical.
 This CP does not restrict the types of names that can be used.